drewmcneely/adjoint1b/blogpost/blogpost.md

     p_\ast: 0.2\mid s,d,h\rangle + 0.3\mid r,h,c\rangle + 0.3\mid c,h,m\rangle + 0.2\mid c,d,h\rangle
 \]

-> From the table in the example, we can obtain the following channel $f: W\otimes H\otimes T \to S$ [^1]
+> From the table in the example, assuming that the entires in the table all occur with equal probability, we can obtain the following channel $f: W\otimes H\otimes T \to S$
 \[
     f_{(w,h,t)} = \delta_{w, h, t, \text{on}} \mid \text{on} \rangle + \delta_{w, h, t, \text{off}} \mid \text{off} \rangle,
 \]
 where $\delta_{w, h, t, \text{on}}$ is $1$ if the combination $w, h, t, \text{on}$ occurs in the table above, and $0$ otherwise; analogously for $\delta_{w, h, t, \text{off}}$.

-[^1]: if we assume the principle of indifference, i.e., that the entries in the table all occur with equal probability (which is the case, as we have a list of observations<!--reword? -->)

 Then, by everything we've established so far, we can reason about the likelihood that the sprinkler will turn on the next day by composing the state $p$ of the climate with the channel $f$ to obtain a state $f\circ p$ of the sprinkler, computed
 \[